aniluluturk/realcode-validation/readme.txt

 -It can direct openocd error log to a different file, if commandline option "-o" is used -Results of tests are outputted to log_tcs*.txt" corresponding to the same respective "tcs*.txt" name included as suffix.
 -It also prints number of success and failures after all tests are run in console, after "OVERVIEW" heading.
+- [New] It can change the current working directory for test cases with "-d" command line option -"--nobranch" option prevents it from supplying explicit branch choices to HOL, if not used, branches are provided according to the signs in execution traces/test cases -It skips the test runs for the test cases that previously run, and created "log_" prefixed output files